A-Kuo/Fine-Tuned-SEC-Filing-Extraction-Pipeline/README.md

 ---

-## Integration with Downstream ABSA Analysis
+## WIP Integration with Downstream ABSA Analysis

 The SEC extraction pipeline is the entry point for the full financial intelligence stack.
 After extraction, the `ticker` and raw filing text feed into two separate downstream consumers: